Federal Investment Tax Credit

 SGIP Application Process

-- Once you have confirmed an order for Powerwall, Tesla or your Certified Installer must file SGIP initial paperwork to reserve a portion of funding.
+- Once you have confirmed an order for Powerwall, your Certified Installer must file SGIP initial paperwork to reserve a portion of funding.
 Availability of funding is based on the current step and volume of applications.

-- You will receive your cash rebate.
+- You will receive your cash rebate upon final application approval.

 The SGIP program does not allow Tesla to support customers to apply as their own developer.
 Tesla provides SGIP support at no additional fee for customers with a Powerwall system installed by Tesla or Tesla Certified Installers.
 However, Tesla is not able to provide certain necessary SGIP documents or reports to a non-Certified Installer.

 Unfortunately, we cannot guarantee that a project will receive the SGIP rebate.
 Due to the popularity of the SGIP program, we prioritize customer submittals based on the date of Powerwall purchase.

 Residential SGIP Installations

 SGIP has reserved funds specifically for small-scale residential installations.
 To be considered residential, the storage system must be no larger than 10 kW.

 Tesla will only be submitting for customers in the residential budget, therefore only systems of up to 2 Powerwalls will be submitted through Tesla.
 Other developers may choose to submit applications for systems with 3 or more Powerwalls, but these systems will be subject to additional sizing requirements.